rkdud007/awesome-zkvm/README.md

 ## projects

 > [!NOTE]
-> Table maintained by [@piapark_eth](https://x.com/piapark_eth) and [@alexanderlhicks](https://x.com/alexanderlhicks).
-Some information may be outdated or need updates—feel free to open an issue or create a pull request.
+> Maintained by [@piapark_eth](https://x.com/piapark_eth) and [@alexanderlhicks](https://x.com/alexanderlhicks).
+Some details may be outdated; feel free to open an issue or PR.
+For discussions on fair tracking methods, see the [open issues](https://github.com/rkdud007/awesome-zkvm/issues).

 - ISA (Instruction Set Architecture): The fundamental “language” of the VM, defining all its basic operations and how they interact with data.
 - Continuations (Sharding): A technique to break oversized computations — too big for a single run — into smaller parts that can be processed in parallel, paused, and resumed later.
-- Precompiles (Built-ins, Chiplets): Specialized, pre-built functions for complex tasks (like cryptography) that boost efficiency and reduce proof overhead.
+- Precompiles (Built-ins, Chiplets, Syscalls): Specialized, pre-built functions for complex tasks (like cryptography) that boost efficiency and reduce proof overhead.
 - Proving Frontend: A user-friendly language for writing provable programs, which then get compiled down into the VM’s supported ISA for zero-knowledge execution.
-- GPU: Indicates if proving on GPU is supported (based on publicly exposed GPU/CUDA code)
+- GPU: Indicates if proving on GPU is supported (based on publicly exposed Metal/CUDA code)

 |                               zkVM                                |         ISA          | Continuations & <br> Parallel Proving |  Precompiles   |      GPU       |          Proving Frontend           |
 | :---------------------------------------------------------------: | :------------------: | :-----------------------------------: | :------------: | :------------: | :---------------------------------: |